Molise: Cuisine

 Fish dishes include red mullet soup, and spaghetti with cuttlefish.
-Trout from the Biferno river is notable for its flavor, and is cooked with a simple but tasty sauce of aromatic herbs.
+Trout from the Biferno river is cooked with a simple but sauce of aromatic herbs.
 Zuppa di pesce, a fish stew, is a specialty of Termoli.

 The cheeses produced in Molise are not very different from those produced in Abruzzo.
 The more common ones are Burrino and Manteca, soft, buttery cow's-milk cheeses; Pecorino, sheep's-milk cheese, served young and soft or aged and hard, called also "Maciuocco" in Molise; Scamorza, bland cow's-milk cheese, often served grilled; and Caciocavallo, sheep's-milk cheese.

 Sweets and desserts have an ancient tradition here and are linked to the history of the territory and to religious and family festivities.
 Most common are: